Home » Refinance » Is it Possible to “Undo” a Student Loan Consolidation or Refinance?

 Bottom Line – A Fix is the Best Case Scenario

 There is no way to reverse or undo a student loan consolidation or refinance.
-The good news for some borrowers is that there are a number of steps between rate shopping and the point of no return.
-Additionally, a second refinance can fix some errors.
+The good news for some borrowers is that there are several steps in between the initial rate shopping and reaching the point of no return.
+Furthermore, although there is no guarantee of an approval, a second refinance can provide an opportunity to correct certain mistakes.

 About the Author